Scandinavia, In the Footsteps of Vikings Tour

 Day 14: Bodø and the fabulous Lofoten Islands

 Crossing the Arctic Circle, we take a short flight north to Bodø (avoiding 3 days of driving!).
-After lunchtime at leisure in the town, we board one of the famous Hurtigruten ships to enjoy an afternoon cruise past scenic islands and skerries, into the wonderful Lofoten Archipelago.
-Disembarking at Stamsund, we drive south through incredible scenery to Reine where we stay the next three memorable nights in historic fisherman’s cabins.
+From here we board another small aircraft for a breath-taking flight over scenic islands and skerries, into the wonderful Lofoten Archipelago.
+Arriving in Leknes we drive south through incredible scenery to enjoy a short stop on Sakrisøy Island with its fish drying racks and seafood delicatessen.
+Next stop Reine, where we stay the next three memorable nights in historic fisherman’s cabins.

 Day 15: A RIB boat ride to the ‘maelstrom’

-Day 16: ‘Å’, Flakstad Fisherman's Church and Nusfjord
+Day 16: ‘Å’, Flakstad Fisherman's Church, Nusfjord & A Viking Longhouse

-At the end of the road south we find the pretty harbour town called simply ‘Å’.
-This beautifully preserved village contains a number of heritage buildings, cafés, museums and shops and the Lofoten’s oldest working bakery.
-Their cinnamon buns are famous and certainly worth queuing for!
-Later we visit Flakstad’s tiny Fisherman's Church, built to honour the hundreds of sailors and fishermen from the local communities who have perished or been lost in the unforgiving sea.
-At our next stop we explore the ‘time capsule’ fishermen’s village of Nusfjord with its old-fashioned village store, preserved sawmill, forge and cod-liver oil workshop.
-As a finale, on our way home, we take a break on Sakrisøy Island with its fish drying racks and seafood delicatessen.
+At the end of the road south we find the pretty harbour town simply called ‘Å’.
+This beautifully preserved village contains a number of heritage buildings, cafés, museums, shops, and the Lofoten’s oldest working bakery.
+Later we visit Flakstad Church, which honours the hundreds of sailors and fishermen from the local communities who have perished or been lost in the unforgiving sea.
+At our next stop we explore the ‘time capsule’ fishermen’s village of Nusfjord with its old-fashioned village store, preserved sawmill, forge and cod-liver oil workshop, before enjoying a buffet lunch in the Karoline Restaurant.

-The scenery is breathtaking as we follow the coast road to the iconic harbour town of Henningsvaer.
-With time to explore, make sure you check out the unusual soccer stadium carved into the island rocks.
-Later we visit the amazing Lofotr museum with its Viking Longhouse, relics and treasures.
+As a finale, we visit the amazing Lofotr museum with its Viking Longhouse, relics and treasures.
 1,200 years ago, the Lofoten Islands were heavily populated by Vikings and this enormous Longhouse is the biggest ever discovered.
-A local guide will take us through the authentically reconstructed rooms, where costumed characters re-enact the ancient Viking community life, with its arts and crafts and throne rooms.
-On the lake you will see some longboats.
-After enjoying a bowl of steaming, traditional Viking lamb soup, we continue to Leknes Airport to board a plane for the brief flight to Tromsø, capital of the North!
+A local guide will take us through the authentically reconstructed rooms, where costumed characters re-enact the ancient Viking community life.

 Your tour ends today after breakfast.